VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

 Understanding your VoIP test results

-To assess whether you have enough bandwidth for the office, you need to know how many employees are using the Internet and for what purposes.
+To assess whether you have enough bandwidth for the office, you need to know how many employees are using the internet and for what purposes.
 The average VoIP call uses about 100 kbps of bandwidth for both upload and download throughputs.

 For example, the bandwidth needs of a dental supply store with 10 employees, only one of whom is on the phone at a time, differs from that of a software call center in which all 10 employees are on the phone all day long.
+If both of these locations had a maximum bandwidth of 30 Mbps, the dental supply store would likely have more available bandwidth than the call center during peak hours.

-If you're unsure of your call volume, a good rule of thumb is to estimate that 1/10 of your organization will be on the the phone at any given time.
+If you're unsure of your call volume, a good rule of thumb is to estimate that 1/10 of your organization will be on the phone at any given time.

 Here are some handy conversions: